NinerBull/tRP3_RPNameInQuests/README.md

 * Typing `/trp3 questtext` in chat.
 * Clicking the "RP Name in Quest Text" option from the Addon Compartment (Retail Only)

 From here, you'll have multiple options to select from.
-Note that these options are OOC Character Specific.
+Note that these options are OOC Character Specific, and are not tied to your TRP 3 Character Profile.

 * Choose from the dropdown how NPCs should address you when they say your name.
 This is "Title + First Name + Last Name" by default.
 * Select if NPCs should address your character by your TRP3 Race Name.
 This is disabled by default.